-As you search for the right system to allow your small business to accept card transactions, or for the perfect upgrade from your business’s current point of sale system, you’ve likely come across the Square POS.
+As you search for the right system to allow your small business to accept card transactions, or for the perfect upgrade from your business’s current point of sale system, you’ve likely come across Square POS.

 And for good reason—the Square POS app is one of the very best values on the market.

-In order to learn all there is to know about Square register POS, we first need to cover some basics.
+In order to learn all there is to know about Square POS, we first need to cover some basics.
 Namely, we’ll address what Square POS is exactly.

 Although the Square point of sale system as a whole involves both hardware and software, Square Point of Sale—or Square POS for short—refers specifically to the app that functions as the system’s software.

 The Square POS app is accessible through both Apple and Android devices, and is the most basic, affordable version of the Square software that can function hand-in-hand with whichever Square hardware your business chooses to use.

 All in all, while Square hardware will be primarily responsible for allowing your business to process card transactions through its POS, the Square POS app is the reason that Square is one of the most valuable, user-friendly options on the market.

 So, now that you have a frame of reference for what we’re talking about when we refer to Square POS, it’s time to move a bit deeper into this subject.
 Let’s dive into the details on what Square POS can offer your business: